 Another vital crew member, the grips are responsible for all the moving pieces of equipment on a film set.
 For example. this could include dolly tracks, cranes, and lighting in coordination with the gaffer.

 As it says on the tin, a handheld shot is captured by someone using a handheld camera.
-Often purposefully used to look shaky, handheld shots are effective when conveying chaos, amateur video, and particularly used in horror found-footage films like Cloverfield and The Blair Witch Project.
+Often purposefully used to look shaky, handheld shots are effective when conveying chaos, and amateur video, and are particularly used in horror found-footage films like Cloverfield and The Blair Witch Project.

 In movie terminology, an insert shot is, quite literally, a short shot inserted into the middle of a larger shot.
 It’s typically used to draw the audience’s attention to a smaller detail for a brief moment, before returning to the main shot.